Monon Bell: Series history

 The rivalry game between Wabash and DePauw began in 1890 and is among the oldest college football rivalries.
 The hit 1904 play The College Widow, and its subsequent film adaptations, were loosely based on the rivalry.

 The Monon Bell was introduced as a traveling trophy in 1932 at the suggestion of a DePauw alumnus, Orien Fifer (Class of 1925), in a letter to the editor of The Indianapolis News.
 Since the schools are only 27 miles apart, the adversaries in the game are often brothers, cousins, high school classmates or good friends, adding to the rivalry's intensity.
 Before the introduction of overtime to college football, nine ties were logged in the series.
 By rule, in the event of a tie, the Bell was awarded to the previous owner.
 In the 1960 matchup, DePauw held the Bell and scored a last-minute touchdown to cut Wabash's lead to 13–12.
 DePauw coach Tommy Mont turned to the stands and spread out his hands.
 The DePauw fans shouted "Go!"
 DePauw scored on the conversion and won 14–13.
-This rule also held significance for the 99th Monon Bell Classic in 1992 in which from the 8 yard line Wabash opted for a field goal to tie the game at 17-17 (the kick hit the right upright, but still went through) and retained ownership of the Bell.
-This tie set up the 100th game as an evenly split 45-45-9 series, in which Wabash won, 40–26.
+This rule also held significance for the 99th Monon Bell Classic in 1992 in which from the 8-yard line Wabash opted for a field goal to tie the game at 17–17 (the kick hit the right upright, but still went through) and retained ownership of the Bell.
+This tie set up the 100th game as an evenly split 45–45–9 series, in which Wabash won, 40–26.

 The teams failed to play each other only six years in the entire history.
 From 1897 to 1899, the schools did not schedule each other for an unknown reason.
 In 1910, the teams didn't play due to the death of Wabash's star halfback, Ralph Lee Wilson, who died from a concussion in a game earlier in the season.
 The schools have played each other every year since 1911.
-The 2020 game was cancelled due to the COVID-19 Pandemic.
+The 2020 game was cancelled due to the COVID-19 pandemic.

+While the series is traditionally played at each other's home, the 2026 game will take place at Ball State's Scheumann Stadium instead because DePauw is renovating its football stadium.
+It will be the first time the rivalry will be held at a neutral venue since 1922.